-Thank you to our Sponsors!
+Thank you to our Sponsors

 This show is brought to you by Slowflowers.com, the free, online directory to more than 850 florists, shops, and studios who design with local, seasonal and sustainable flowers and to the farms that grow those blooms.
 It’s the conscious choice for buying and sending flowers.

-Thanks to Details Flowers Software, a platform specifically designed to help florists and designers do more and earn more.
+Thank you to Details Flowers Software, a platform specifically designed to help florists and designers do more and earn more.
 With an elegant and easy-to-use system–Details is here to improve profitability, productivity, and organization for floral businesses of all shapes and sizes.
 Grow your bottom line through professional proposals and confident pricing with Details’ all-in-one platform.
 All friends of the Slow Flowers Podcast will receive a 7-day free trial of Details Flowers Software.
 Learn more at detailsflowers.com.

 Thanks so much for joining us today!
-The Slow Flowers Podcast is a member-supported endeavor, downloaded more than 849,000 times by listeners like you.
+The Slow Flowers Podcast is a member-supported endeavor, downloaded more than 900,000 times by listeners like you.
 Thank you for listening, commenting and sharing – it means so much.
 As our movement gains more supporters and more passionate participants who believe in the importance of our domestic cut flower industry, the momentum is contagious.
 I know you feel it, too.

-I’m Debra Prinzing, host and producer of the Slow Flowers Show & the Slow Flowers Podcast.
+I’m Debra Prinzing, host and producer of the Slow Flowers Show & Podcast.
 The Slow Flowers Podcast is engineered and edited by Andrew Brenlan.
 The content and opinions expressed here are either mine alone or those of my guests alone, independent of any podcast sponsor or other person, company or organization.
 Next week, you’re invited to join me in putting more Slow Flowers on the table, one stem, one vase at a time.

 by Blue Dot Sessions